 Following the Bush-Gorbachev Malta Summit, Rich negotiated and planned the landmark NYSE USSR-US Moscow seminar on financial markets.
 It was attended by several hundred Soviet academic, business, financial, and government leaders.
-The program served as a catalyst for the opening of exchanges in Moscow and St. Petersburg.
+The program served as a catalyst opening exchanges in Moscow and St. Petersburg.

-He also negotiated and planned the historic China-US symposium on financial markets in Beijing.
-That government and business conclave galvanized the opening of the stock exchange in Shanghai, moving China towards a new economic and entrepreneurial environment.
+He negotiated and planned the historic China-US symposium on financial markets in Beijing.
+This government and business conclave galvanized the opening of the stock exchange in Shanghai, moving China towards a new economic and entrepreneurial environment.

-Prior to those activities, Rich coordinated White House-related activities for the NYSE CEO in his capacity as chairman of President Reagan’s Board of Advisors on Private Sector Initiatives.
+Prior to those activities, Rich coordinated White House-related activities for the NYSE’s CEO in his capacity as chairman of President Reagan’s Board of Advisors on Private Sector Initiatives.

 Rich was director and senior vice president, corporate affairs and a member of the Executive Management Committee for SmithKline Beecham, Plc.
-SB, a leading global healthcare company, marketed more than 300 products in 130 countries and had revenues of $14 billion.
+SB, a leading global healthcare company, marketing more than 300 products in 130 countries with revenues of $14 billion.
 SB merged with Glaxo.

 Honors and Awards